 What is West Virginia v.
 EPA?

 On Feb.
-28, 2022, the Supreme Court is going to take on a major environmental case called West Virginia v.
+28, 2022, the Supreme Court is taking on a major environmental case called West Virginia v.
 Environmental Protection Agency.
 If the ruling isn't ultimately in the planet's favor, it could result in the Biden Administration being prevented from taking climate action.
-And as a reminder, it isn't necessarily too late to curb climate change — but something needs to be done soon).
+(And as a reminder, it isn't necessarily too late to curb climate change — but something needs to be done soon).

 It all started back in 2015, according to The New Yorker, when Obama issued the Clean Power Plan.
 Based on the Clean Air Act, which has been around since 1970, the Clean Power Plan looks to to reduce the amount of CO2 emissions that come from power plants.
 It had the planet's best interest at heart, requiring power plants to generate power with lower-impact natural gases, unless they wanted to close altogether.
 But before the plan could move forward, 12 conservative states brought forward a lawsuit to block it.